ahmdkhalil/NLP-Classification-with-Twitter/README.md

 ## Introduction:

 A web scraping project with classification problem prediction.
 Two twitters that has high focus on mental well being and self love.
-One globally recognized thoroughout various religios groups the other well-known in the region.
+One globally recognized throughout various religios groups the other well-known in the region.
 In this project I will use the twitter api to scrape data from twitter and run a few classification models then choose the best.

 ## The Process: